 Not all travel insurances include cover for delays or cancellations; some policies cover these only if they’re caused by strikes or other specific causes, Brexit not being one of them.
 Read the small prints carefully to avoid nasty surprises.

-If Brexit actually happens and the uncertainty is over, everything will depend on the deal and the negotiations – but travel insurance may still be necessary to protect yourself against health accidents while travelling in the EU.
+Once the transition period has ended, everything will depend on what deal and agreements both parties come to – but travel insurance may still be necessary to protect yourself against health accidents while travelling in the EU.
 More on this below.

 Is my EHIC card still valid after Brexit?

-If the current deal were to pass, the European Health Insurance Card (EHIC) would still be valid until the end of the transition period, in 2020.
+The European Health Insurance Card (EHIC) will still be valid until the end of the transition period, in December 2020.
 After that, it will depend on the negotiations between the UK and the EU – the government has said in an official report that it “wants UK and EU nationals to continue to be able to use the European Health Insurance Card (EHIC) to receive healthcare should they need it while on holiday,” but there’s no guarantee that this will happen.

-However, if the EU and the UK were to disagree on this, or in a no-deal scenario, the EHIC wouldn’t be valid any more.
+However, if the EU and the UK were to disagree on this, or if no deal is agreed, the EHIC wouldn’t be valid any more.
 Travel insurance would then become much more important, as any unexpected health accident would otherwise have to be covered by the travellers themselves – which can easily turn out extremely expensive.